 I love teaching foreign languages.
 I love languages in themselves, but I also love what you can do with them.
 I love the experience of opening students’ eyes to a whole new world of cultures and possibilities while also giving them the opportunity to appreciate and evaluate their own culture.
 My job is important and meaningful to me.
 Some of my students will go on to study abroad, some may simply eat a crêpe for the first time, but all of them will leave my class with a new perspective on the world.

 I love and hate the last day of class.
 It’s the last time I’ll get to see many of my students and appreciate how far they’ve come – farther than most of them will ever realize.
 Faces have changed.
 That student who’s never left the county has now “walked” the streets of Paris, found his way around the Louvre, and fallen in love with the taste of Brie and the pristine beaches of the Côte d’Azur.
-That student who thought he would never get beyond un, deux, trois has an iPod full of French rap and keeps the best French story he ever wrote in his wallet.
+That student who thought he would never get beyond un, deux, trois has a playlist full of French rap and keeps the best French story he ever wrote in his wallet.

 The last thing students will learn in my class is the best lesson of all: You didn’t think you could learn another language, but you did.
 You can do anything.